 The camera module supports raw capturing (Bayer data direct from the sensor) or encoding as JPEG, PNG, GIF and BMP, uncompressed YUV, or uncompressed RGB photos.
 It can record video as H.264, baseline, main or high-profile formats.

 There are three command line applications provided for stills, video, and stills output uncompressed.
 These applications provide the typical features you might find on a compact cameras, e.g. Set image size, compression quality, exposure mode, ISO.
-See the documentation located on the Technical Documents Page for more details.
+See the documentation for more details.

-Yes, people have used cables up to 4 meters and still received acceptable images, though your mileage may vary.
+Yes.
+We have reports of people using cables up to 4 meters and still receiving acceptable images, though your mileage may vary.

 No, this is the only camera module that is compatible with the Raspberry Pi.
-There are currently no plans to release a higher-resolution sensor in the future either.
+There are currently no plans to release a higher-resolution sensor.

 The camera board requires 250mA to operate.
 Make sure you ensure your power supply can provide enough power for the camera module as well as the Raspberry Pi, and any peripherials directly attached to the Raspberry Pi.

 No, since the corners are not rounded and the Ethernet/USB/SD card slot stick out just a little bit, the Raspberry Pi will not fit in an Altoids tin.
-If, however you make some heavy modifications to the Altoids tin to let the corners and the Ethernet/USB/SD card to stick out then you can mostly enclose a Raspberry Pi with an Altoids tin.
-Of course, at that point you are better off hammering the top of an Altoids tin into the top of an enclosure the Raspberry Pi can actually fit in.
+If, however you make some heavy modifications to the Altoids tin to let the corners and the Ethernet/USB/SD card stick out, you may be able to squeeze one in.
+Of course, at that point you are probably better off hammering the top of an Altoids tin into the top of an enclosure the Raspberry Pi can actually fit in.

 There is composite and HDMI out on the board, so you can hook it up to an old analogue TV through the composite or through a composite to scart connector, to a digital TV or to a DVI monitor (using a cheap, passive HDMI->DVI cable for the DVI).
 There is no VGA support, but active adapters are available.
 Passive HDMI->VGA cables will not work with the Raspberry Pi.
 When purchasing an active VGA adapter, make sure it comes with an external power supply.
 HDMI->VGA adapters without an external power supply often fail to work.

 The Raspberry Pi can encode (record) and decode (play) h.264 (mp4/mkv) out of the box.
-There are also two additional codecs you can purchase through the Raspberry Pi Store that enables you to decode MPEG-2, a very popular and widely used format to encode DVDs, video camera recordings, TV and many others, and a second one that enables you to decode VC-1, a Microsoft format found in Blu-ray discs, Windows Media, Slingbox, and HD-DVDs.
+There are also two additional codecs you can purchase through the Swag Store that enable you to decode MPEG-2, a very popular and widely used format to encode DVDs, video camera recordings, TV and many others, and VC-1, a Microsoft format found in Blu-ray discs, Windows Media, Slingbox, and HD-DVDs.